-We believe that the current fundamentals of our holdings bode well for the long term.
-As of December 31, 2023, the Brandes Global Equity Strategy traded at more compelling valuation levels than the benchmark, in our opinion, and our holdings in aggregate have stronger balance sheets than those that compose the MSCI World and MSCI World Value Indices, as highlighted by metrics such as net debt to EBITDA (earnings before interest, taxes, depreciation, and amortization).
+We believe that the current fundamentals of the Fund's holdings bode well for the long term.
+As of December 31, 2023, the Brandes Global Equity Fund traded at more compelling valuation levels than the benchmark, in our opinion, and its holdings in aggregate have stronger balance sheets than those that compose the MSCI World and MSCI World Value Indices, as highlighted by metrics such as net debt to EBITDA (earnings before interest, taxes, depreciation, and amortization).